microsoft/BotFramework-WebChat/README.md

 ```
 <!-- prettier-ignore-end -->

-> `userID`, `username`, `locale`, `botAvatarInitials`, and `userAvatarInitials` are all optional parameters to pass into the `renderWebChat` method.
+> `userID`, `username`, and `locale` are all optional parameters to pass into the `renderWebChat` method.
 To learn more about Web Chat props, look at the [Web Chat API Reference](https://github.com/microsoft/BotFramework-WebChat/tree/master/docs/API.md) documentation.

 > Assigning `userID` as a static value is not recommended since this will cause all users to share state.
 Please see the [`API userID entry`](https://github.com/microsoft/BotFramework-WebChat/blob/master/docs/API.md#userID) for more information.